MagicPhase/Backwards-DIY-Backplane/README.md

 ## Mounting

 Be cautious when using screws with heads larger than 6.5mm!
-Depending on your case mounting, the standard 6/32" with 8mm head will NOT WORK and short the board possibly causing damamge.
+Depending on your case mounting, the standard 6/32" with 8mm head will NOT WORK and short the board possibly causing damage.
 I'd recommend using smaller than 6.5mm head screws with an isolation washer for installing the backplane.
 A larger pad may be introduced beyond V1.0.

 <img src="https://github.com/user-attachments/assets/cc4594e0-2ad8-470c-b0a9-c9e5b0cea972" width=50% height=50%><br>